soyleung/Fs/README.md

 First of all, thank to @n0nag0n come from the USA。
+# Write high performance and high concurrency services such as TCP, UDP, UNIX socket, HTTP, websocket, etc., so that PHP is no longer limited to the web domain.

+**Work on Fatfree Froframework**
+This is not a complete framework.
+The new scheme has been written, updated and organized: dpodo

 # FatFree Swoole

 In order to get this to work, clone this repo, then run `composer install` then do the following: